Breaking News, US News, World News, Videos

 July 27, 2023

-1. Delay in deciding to seek care – By offering rapid, convenient contact with clinicians, women can access advice without travel or long waits.
+1. Delay in deciding to seek care – By offering rapid, convenient contact with clinicians, women can access advice without travel or long

-2. Delay in reaching care – Virtual consultations and home monitoring reduce the need for repeated hospital visits, especially for those living far from specialist services.
+2. Delay in reaching care – Virtual consultations and home monitoring reduce the need for repeated hospital visits, especially for those living far from specialist

-3. Delay in receiving appropriate care – Real-time data from devices like blood-pressure monitors or glucose sensors allows clinicians to spot problems early and escalate quickly.
+3. Delay in receiving appropriate care – Real-time data from devices like blood-pressure monitors or glucose sensors allows clinicians to spot problems early and escalate

-Transforming maternity care in practice
+Transforming maternity care into practice

 1. Managing high blood pressure

 Hypertensive disorders, such as pre-eclampsia, are a leading cause of maternal illness and death.
 NHS England now recommends pregnancy-validated home blood-pressure monitors for at-risk women.
-Readings can be uploaded daily, with automatic alerts if levels become dangerously high—triggering same-day clinic review.

-2. Supporting diabetes in pregnancy
+1. Supporting diabetes in pregnancy

-3. Digital maternity records and remote education
+1. Digital maternity records and remote education

-4. Expanding perinatal mental health support
+1. Expanding perinatal mental health support

 Mental health conditions remain a leading cause of maternal death in the UK.
 Scheduled tele-check-ins between in-person visits can identify early signs of distress, provide counselling, and arrange urgent care if needed.